 Blackwater Law comprises a team of expert medical negligence solicitors, experienced in successfully settling significant cases for clients that have gone through a delayed diagnosis of a stroke and suffered as a result.

 Call Blackwater Law today on 0800 083 5500 and speak to one of our team about whether you may be able to make a claim for compensation.
 Our team of solicitors is independently recognised as being a leading team of lawyers in the field of medical negligence law.

 Speak directly with a medical negligence lawyer and get the specialist advice and guidance you need, as well as get answers to any questions you may have.

 If after consulting with one of our experienced clinical negligence solicitors you decide to make a claim for an undiagnosed stroke, you can do so without risking any of your own money.
-Blackwater Law undertake all of their clinical negligence cases on a no win, no fee basis – providing you with complete peace of mind.
+Blackwater Law undertakes all of its clinical negligence cases on a no-win, no-fee basis – providing you with complete peace of mind.

 Around a quarter of all strokes are fatal.
 Misdiagnosis of a stroke can elevate the chances of the stroke being fatal, or you or your family member suffering long-term effects and disabilities, such as a brain injury, where it is not.

 As a minimum, following a stroke you or your family member will likely require a period of rehabilitation and recovery, during which financial and medical support will be required.
 Around half of surviving stroke patients will require help with everything down to activities such as bathing and eating.
 This can take a significant toll on all concerned.

 In some cases, a full recovery from the stroke remains impossible for the patient.
 In more serious stroke cases, patients may have to take extended time off work or be unable to return to work at all due to the long-term effects of their stroke on their ability to function either physically or mentally.
 In these cases, the patient’s condition is also likely to dramatically impact their daily and personal lives.
 Family life is likely to be significantly impacted.